cavaunpeu/willwolf.io-source/content/life/my-readme.md

 I speak directly in (non-sensitive) professional conversations.
 I ask questions plainly, e.g. "Why did you make that choice?
 How many hours will that take?
 What other solutions did you consider?

 In science, explicit communication of hypotheses, methods, and outcomes is crucial.
 Clarifying questions are sexy.
 Sanity checks are king.
-My proefessional brain lives in this space; speaking directly keeps my feet on this particular ground, and (hopefully!) moves me and my team forward.
+My professional brain lives in this space; speaking directly keeps my feet on this particular ground, and (hopefully!) moves me and my team forward.

 ## When I have energy